alyspena/academic-kickstart-1/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I have a B.S. in Civil Engineering and a M.S. in Visualization from Texas A&M. Outside of work, I am participating in Georgia Tech's Online Master of Science Computer Science program to further expand upon ...
+I have a B.S. in Civil Engineering and a M.S. in Visualization from Texas A&M. Outside of work, I am participating in Georgia Tech's Online Master of Science Computer Science program to further my knowledge in Explainable AI and computer science fundamentals.
 In my free time I create traditional artwork, run, bike ride, and explore new places.